SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 Swift arrays are specific about the kinds of values they can store.
-They differ from Objective-C's ``NSArray`` and ``NSMutableArray`` classes, which can store any kind of object, and do not provide any information about the nature of the objects they return.
+They differ from Objective-C's ``NSArray`` and ``NSMutableArray`` classes, which can store any kind of object and do not provide any information about the nature of the objects they return.
 In Swift, the type of values that a particular array can store is always made clear, either through an explicit type annotation, or through type inference, and does not have to be a class type.
-If you create an array of ``Int`` values, for example, then you can't insert anything other than ``Int`` values into that array.
+If you create an array of ``Int`` values, for example, you can't insert anything other than ``Int`` values into that array.
-This means that Swift arrays are type-safe, and are always clear about what they may contain.
+Swift arrays are type safe, and are always clear about what they may contain.

 .. _CollectionTypes_ArrayTypeShorthandSyntax: